U.S. 50 Tahoe Stateline to Spooner Summit

 TRAFFIC UPDATES: For ongoing newsletters to receive timely construction notices, including paving schedules near your home or business: Sign up here.

-In October 2025, the Nevada Department of Transportation completed the first season of a two-year project to repave and enhance U.S. 50 between Spooner Summit and the Nevada/California border at Stateline.
+The second and final season of this two-year project to repave U.S. 50 between Spooner Summit and the Nevada/California border at Lake Tahoe will take place during summer 2026..

-Motorists will see the following traffic changes again April through October 2026 as crews pave and improve the remaining section of highway during the final construction season.
+Motorists will see the following traffic changes April 27 through October 2026 as crews pave and improve the remaining section of highway during the project’s final construction season:

 WHAT TO EXPECT

-• Single lane closures will take place Sundays at 8 p.m. through Fridays at noon on sections of U.S. 50 between Spooner Summit to the Nevada/California border at Stateline.
+• Single lane closures will take place Sundays at 8 p.m. through Fridays at noon on sections of U.S. 50 from just south of Cave Rock to the Spooner Summit trailhead

 • A minimum of one lane in each direction will stay open at all times.